Skip to main content

 Durability, Wind, and Hurricane Season

-If you're in a flood zone or coastal evacuation area and replacing a roof ahead of the June–November hurricane season, the wind rating alone often tips the decision toward ridge vents.
+If you're in a flood zone or coastal evacuation area and replacing a roof ahead of the June–November hurricane season, the durability and wind-resistance advantages of ridge vents often tip the decision clearly.

 Aesthetics and Roof Compatibility

 Ridge vents are essentially invisible.
 They're shingled over and follow the ridge line, which matters in HOA-governed neighborhoods around Hyde Park, Westchase, or FishHawk where curb appeal rules are strict.
 They're also ideal for simple, long, continuous ridge lines.
-Common widths run 8.5", 9", 11", 11.25", and 12".
+Common widths noted by suppliers include 8.5", 9", 11", 11.25", and 12".

 Turbine vents are visibly mounted domes — some homeowners find them charming, others find them dated.
-They come in throat diameters from 8" up to 24".
+They come in throat diameters ranging from 9" up to 48" depending on the supplier and application.
 Their advantage is flexibility: they can be placed almost anywhere on a slope, which makes them practical for cut-up rooflines, dormers, additions, or short ridges where a continuous ridge vent doesn't have enough run to do its job.

 Installation and Retrofit Considerations